 - Riding in the right-hand lane – The right-hand lane is the safest for cyclists.
 Additionally, it is recommended to ride in the right third of the right-hand lane.

 - Choosing the correct lane, depending on speed – The left-most lane is considered the fastest one, and you should position yourself accordingly.

 These traffic principles may help lower the probability of becoming a bicycle accident statistic.
 However, they cannot account for another person’s negligence.
-If you were injured, and you want to speak with an experienced attorney who has dealt with many bicycle accident cases, contact us today at 888-207-0905.
+If you were injured, and you want to speak with an experienced attorney who has dealt with many bicycle accident cases, contact us online or call 888-207-0905.